Dual dating: China

-To visually distinguish old and new style dates, writing new style dates with Arabic numerals but old style dates with Chinese characters, never Arabic numerals, is the standard in Chinese publications.
+From 1995, to visually distinguish old and new style dates, writing new style dates with Arabic numerals but old style dates with Chinese characters (never Arabic numerals) was the standard in the People's Republic of China (PRC).
+Since 1 November 2011, writing old style dates with Chinese characters, never Arabic numerals, remains the standard in the PRC, but new style dates may be written with either Arabic or Chinese numerals.